Carlos Quirino

-Carlos Lozada Quirino (14 January 1910 – 20 May 1999) was a Philippine biographer and historian.
+Carlos Felix Lozada Quirino (January 14, 1910 – May 20, 1999) was a Philippine biographer and historian.
 Not only known for his works on biographies and history but also on varied subjects such as the old maps of the Philippines and the culinary legacy of the country.

 Life

-Carlos Quirino was born on 14 January 1910.
+Carlos Quirino was born on January 14, 1910, in Manila to Jose Felix Arcinas Quirino and Dolores de los Santos Lozada.
 He was a nephew of Philippine president Elpidio Quirino.
-Quirino received his journalism degree in 1931 from the University of Wisconsin at Madison.
+Carlos Quirino received his journalism degree in 1931 from the University of Wisconsin at Madison.
 Known for his early biography of Jose Rizal entitled "The Great Malayan" (1940), he also wrote several works on Philippine history, as well as biographies of President Manuel Quezon and the painter Damian Domingo.